Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Pai Gow

 Pai Gow is believed to be based on dominoes played in China.
 In its gameplay, players receive seven cards from the dealer and must create two poker hands against the dealer, who does the same.
-Whoever has a better poker hand—a five-card hand and a two-card hand—wins.
+Whoever holds the better poker hand, consisting of a five-card hand and a two-card hand, wins.

 Pai Gow has since gained popularity in casinos, especially in North America.
 It offers a unique experience to players seeking a new challenge slightly different from conventional poker.